 Revaluation is performed on a class-by-class basis.
 If an item of property, plant and equipment is revalued, the entire class to which the asset belongs is revalued.
 Valuations are performed with sufficient frequency to ensure that the fair value of a revalued asset does not differ materially from its carrying amount.
 The valuation cycle for revalued asset classes is normally three years.
 A revaluation surplus is recorded in other comprehensive revenue and expense and credited to the asset revaluation reserve in net assets/equity.
 However, to the extent that it reverses a revaluation deficit of the same class of asset previously recognised in surplus or deficit, the increase is recognised in surplus or deficit.
-A revaluation deficit is recognised in the surplus or deficit, except to the extent that it offsets an existing surplus on the same asset class recognised in the asset revaluation reserve.
+A revaluation deficit is recognised in the asset revaluation reserve.